liuquan18/Teleconnection/docs/source/visiting_Athens.md

 Composite analysis of surface temperature in terms of different NAO extreme types.
 The last column shows the difference.

 ![NAO_temp](plots/wrap_up_aftervoc/NAO_temp.png)
+Fig 8. **Less warming over Northern Eurasia in winter.** composite analsysis of surface temperature in terms of different extreme types (rows) and different periods (first 2 cols).
+The last columns shows the difference.

 for NAO extremes, the influence of positive extremes (warm anomalies over northern Eurasia) gets weaker in the last 10 years.
 The influence of negative extreme events (cold anomalies over northern Eurasia) gets stronger in the last 10 years.
 Overall, both positive and negative extremes of NAO lead to less warming over northern Eurasia and the adjacent polar regions.

 ![EA_temp](plots/wrap_up_aftervoc/EA_TEMP.png)
 For EA extremes, both the influences of positive extremes (warm anomalies over Eurasia) and negative extremes (cold anomalies over Eurasia) extend eastward to East Asia.
+Fig 9. **Cooling extends to east Eurasia.** Same as Fig 8. but for East Atlantic pattern.

 ## 5. different definition of extremes in the first10 and last10 years